Racial quota: Opposition

 Students protesting against racial quotas in Brasília, Brazil.
 The sign reads: "Want an opening?
 Pass the Vestibular (entry exam)!"

-Opponents of quotas object that one group is favored at the expense of another whenever a quota is invoked rather than factors such as grade point averages or test scores.
-They argue that using quotas displaces individuals that would normally be favored based on their individual achievements.
+Opponents of quotas object that one group is favoured at the expense of another whenever a quota is invoked rather than factors such as grade point averages or test scores.
+They argue that using quotas displaces individuals that would normally be favoured based on their individual achievements.
 Opponents of racial quotas believe that qualifications should be the only determining factor when competing for a job or admission to a school.
 It is argued this causes "reverse discrimination" where individuals in the majority to lose out to a minority.

 Examples

 Some affirmative action programs openly involve quotas such as the admission program of the Universidade Federal do Rio Grande do Sul.
-(See also: Vestibular exam#Racial quotas.)
+(See also: Vestibular exam § Racial quotas.)

-The law student organization Building a Better Legal Profession developed a method to encourage politically liberal students to avoid law firms whose racial makeup is markedly different from that of the population as a whole.
-In an October 2007 press conference reported in The Wall Street Journal, and The New York Times, the group released data publicizing the numbers of African-Americans, Hispanics, and Asian-Americans at America's top law firms.
+The law student organisation Building a Better Legal Profession developed a method to encourage politically liberal students to avoid law firms whose racial makeup is markedly different from that of the population as a whole.
+In an October 2007 press conference reported in The Wall Street Journal, and The New York Times, the group released data publicising the numbers of African-Americans, Hispanics, and Asian-Americans at America's top law firms.
 The group has sent information to top law schools around the country to encourage students who agree with its viewpoint to take the demographic data into account when they choose where to work after graduation.
 As more students choose where to work based on firms' diversity rankings, firms face an increasing market pressure to change theirs.